 - Mathalicious: We're offering free and complete access to math activities created by math curriculum creators Mathalicious.
 These lessons are designed to kick off projects and stimulate interest.
 We have only integrated Mathalicious activities into the Base Curriculum for 6th and 9th grade teachers, but all teachers have access to the materials.
 You can find these interactive, teacher-facing materials in the Plans tab of 6th and 9th grade Math Units.

 While normally paid sites, we're offering free access to both Britannica School and Mathalicious materials through the Summit Learning Platform.

 - Progress Reports: We’ve heard your feedback that grade reports can be difficult to distribute to parents and students.
-You’ll soon be able to download easy-to-print PDF progress reports of student grades.
+You can now download easy-to-print PDF progress reports of student grades.
+Learn more here.

-- Mentoring: We will be launching a major new feature to make mentoring easier over the summer.
+- Mentoring: We launched a major new feature to make mentoring easier over the summer.
 The feature includes a set of in-Platform research-based mentoring agendas with the ability for students to complete a guided reflection before the check-in.
-Plus, it will be easier to keep track of when you’re meeting with students as well as your check-in notes.
 Learn more here.

 - Focus Area Onboarding: Focus Area Onboarding is an interactive introduction to Focus Area pages and the Self-Directed Learning Cycle.
 Students will see the onboarding experience when they click on a focus area for the first time.